revivek/adopt.js/README.md

 ### Usage

-Include the jQuery library (version 1.8 or newer) and the Adopt.js plugin files, *preferably at the bottom of the page before closing the
+Include the jQuery library (version 1.8 or newer) and the Adopt.js plugin file, *preferably at the bottom of the page before closing the
 <code>body</code> tag*.

     <script src="//ajax.googleapis.com/ajax/libs/jquery/1.9.1/jquery.min.js"></script>